digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/02-helmfile-deployment/00-intro.rst

 ..
 Copyright (c) 2023 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-Helmfile Deployment of Daml Enterprise
+Helmfile deployment of Daml Enterprise
 ######################################

 Prerequisites